napari/napari-plugin-devtools/documentation/CLI_usage.md

 ### Description
 napari plugin devtools scans the current python environment to find out details about napari plugin information.
+To validate a local folder with plugin code, for example a plugin that is working in progress, first install it, for example `pip install -e .` and then run npd in the same environment.

 ### Usage
 ```